Ugocode/Book-Store-App/README.md

 # Book-Store-App
-A python tkinter and sqlite3 desktop executable app This app can run directly on your computer
+A Python tkinter and sqlite3 desktop executable app This app can run directly on your computer
-It is for storeing various books with year of publishing, authur and title
+It is for storing various books with year of publishing, authur and title Building this app will help you develop your python skills a great deal trust me you can copy the code an learn all about it yourself.